CEFR-Annotated WordNet: LLM-Based Proficiency-Guided Semantic Database for Language Learning: Experiments

 \subsection{Datasets and Experimental Settings}

-To train our classifiers, we needed a corpus with CEFR-level annotations for words in context.
-As the original SemCor corpus lacks this information, we created the ``SemCor-CEFR corpus'' by assigning CEFR levels to its senses using our annotated WordNet.
-Table~\ref{tab:distribution} summarizes the word distributions in the EVP Online examples (dictionary and learner examples combined) and our SemCor-CEFR corpus.
-While our corpus has fewer word types (\#types) than the EVP examples, it contains substantially more word instances (\#words) and reflects a more natural, imbalanced distribution of proficiency levels.
-For our experiments, we used 10\% of the EVP examples as the test set, whereas the remaining 90\% and the SemCor-CEFR corpus were used for training and validation.
-The task for each classifier was to predict the CEFR level (a six-way classification) of a target word within a given sentence.
-We report the F1 score for each level, along with Macro-F1 and Micro-F1 scores for overall performance.
+To train our classifiers, we required a corpus with CEFR-level annotations for words in context.
+Because the original SemCor corpus does not include this information, we created the ``SemCor-CEFR corpus'' by assigning CEFR levels to its senses using our annotated WordNet.
+Table~\ref{tab:distribution} summarizes the word distributions in the EVP Online examples, combining dictionary and learner examples, and in the SemCor-CEFR corpus.
+Although our corpus contains fewer word types (\# types) than the EVP examples, it includes substantially more word instances (\# words) and reflects a more natural and imbalanced distribution of proficiency levels.
+For our experiments, we used 10\% of the EVP examples as the test set.
+For training and validation, depending on the setting, we used (i) the remaining 90\% of the EVP data, (ii) the SemCor-CEFR corpus, or (iii) a combination of both.
+The task for each classifier was to predict the CEFR level, formulated as a six-way classification problem, of a target word within a given sentence.
+We report the F1 score for each level, together with Macro-F1 and Micro-F1 scores to measure overall performance.